avalcarcel9/Website/content/research/index.md

 ### Game of Thrones

-__Warning: The content below contains game of thrones spoilers and some foul language.__
+__Warning: The content below contains spoilers for Game of Thrones some foul language.__

 I am currently working on a project to analyze the Game of Thrones TV scripts.
 This is still a work in progress but to get an idea I've included a graphic below.